Will Your Family Have to Pay Your Debts After You Die?

 Which of my assets are safe from debt collectors?

 In most cases, accounts with beneficiaries such as IRAs, 401(k)s, brokerage accounts, insurance and employer-based pension plans won’t go through probate, so they won’t be used to pay your debts.
 Keep in mind that with most assets, where a beneficiary is listed, protection is given.

 Unfortunately, deceptive debt collectors may pursue your spouse for your unpaid debts after you die.
 Often, surviving spouses may receive calls saying the debt still needs to be paid.
 Unless there’s a true legal basis for contacting a survivor, debt collectors should not be intimidating your spouse through any form of contact.
 If this happens, he or she should send a letter to the company via mail, asking them to stop all communications.

 3 Ways to Protect Your Family From Your Debt In Case Of Your Death

 - Make sure all of your beneficiaries are up-to-date.
 This will ensure those assets are protected and go to the correct individual or organization.

 - Have adequate life insurance.
 Life insurance, beyond going to a beneficiary, can go against debts and other end-of-life obligations.

 - Talk to your family members about your debt situation so they will be prepared in the event of your death.

-If you have questions about what other types of debt will — or will not — be the responsibility of your family after you die, or if you need to discuss your financial situation with an experienced debt attorney in South Florida, please contact Klein Law Group at 561-220-6659 or fill out the contact form on his website at kleinattorneys.com.
+If you have questions about what other types of debt will — or will not — be the responsibility of your family after you die, or you want to discuss your financial situation with an experienced debt attorney in South Florida, contact Klein Law Group at 561-220-6659 or fill out this contact form.
 Our firm offers a free 30-minute consultation to discuss your individual situation.